Music at Bedford

 We aim to provide a fully inclusive, broad and balanced curriculum that allows all pupils to develop the skills needed to feel empowered in all lessons, whether in maths as a mathematician, in art as an artist or in science as a scientists - and onwards through all subjects.
 Through the acquisition of skills, our marvellous musicians are certainly kept in tune!

 The Bedford curriculum approach is underpinned by the embedding of thinking skills, effective and timely feedback, greater learner involvement and high standards.
-The development and skills progression in all subjects will be evident.
+Alongside the clear progression of key vocabulary, the development, application and skills progression in all subjects will be evident.
 The use of technology and hands-on, practical experiences are carefully woven through our curriculum to enhance teaching and learning.

 In music, we introduce and encourage each child into the exciting world of music.
 The emphasis is on our children both enjoying and appreciating the many ways in which music can give tremendous personal satisfaction.
 The impact and benefits of music across the curriculum certainly don't go unnoticed either.